 There are two primary seasons in Mexico – the rainy season and the dry season.
 You’ll find that temperatures are similar year-round apart from occasional coolness in the winter months, but that precipitation and wind can change drastically between the two seasons.

-This is the warmer half of the year in Mexico.
-Notice I didn’t call this the “wet” season – that’s because, while the rains in Mexico are mainly concentrated during these months, it’s still quite dry in many parts of the country.
-When it rains, the water is soaked up very quickly!
-Visiting during the rainy season can be delightful.
-Plants bloom and colors pop, and the rains usually occur more in the afternoons so they shouldn’t interfere too much with your exploring.
+This is the warmer half of the year in Mexico, but not exactly“wet” season – while the rains in Mexico are mainly concentrated during these months, it’s still quite dry in many parts of the country and the water is soaked up very quickly.
+Visiting during the rainy season can be quite delightful.
+Plants bloom and colors pop, and the rains usually are sporadic in the afternoon, offering a beautiful rainbow and romantic ambiance without interfering too much with your exploring.
 That said, Mexico does have a hurricane season from June to November, so be sure to check travel advisories and weather forecasts before you go.

 Obviously you’ll want a good, breathable rain jacket that will allow heat and moisture to escape while still keeping the rain out, and you should absolutely carry a travel umbrella with you as well.
 For clothing, focus on breathable, quick-dry fabrics.

 Airy tops, sundresses, fun shorts, and active-wear fabrics will suit you well.
 A swimsuit and a cute cover-up that you can throw on over your suit are perfect for beach and pool time.
 I also highly recommend bringing an eco-friendly sunscreen.
 Temperatures average between 70°F to 85°F (21°C to 29°C), sometimes up to 95°F (21°C) depending on the region.